 Dyslexia is one of many types of learning difficulties.
 There are many types of these difficulties and just about everyone has one to some extent or another.
-With dyslexia, the learning difficulty may range from a person with horrendous dyslexia who is functionally illiterate, to someone who is just fairly bad at reading and writing.
-In some instances, you'll find dyslexics who are actually okay at reading and writing — or excellent readers who only turn letters around when they write.
+With dyslexia, the learning difficulty may range from somebody with horrendous dyslexia who is functionally illiterate, all the way to people who can read just fine, but turn a few letters around when they write.
 Actually, "dyslexia" and the related condition "dysmetria" describe a wide range of cognitive problems, including things such as difficulty understanding directions, reading maps, and/or doing logical puzzles.

-In comedy, it's usually portrayed as jumbled, hilariously misspelled words (see the trope picture).
-In drama and televised series, it's sometimes the focus of a Very Special Episode
+In comedy, it's usually portrayed as jumbled, hilariously misspelled words (see the trope picture), sometimes used in order to spell rude words — if spelling something incorrectly a dyslexic wouldn't necessarily form recognizable words at all.
+In drama and televised series, it's sometimes the focus of a Very Special Episode.

-If you have further interest on the subject or want to know how to portray dyslexia more accurately, check out our Useful Notes
+If you have further interest in the subject or want to know how to portray dyslexia more accurately, check out our Useful Notes page on Dyslexia.
+Compare Attention Deficit...
+Ooh, Shiny! and Hollywood Autism, for media's treatment of ADHD and Autism, respectively.

 - Cassandra Cain, aka Batgirl III is dyslexic.
-Considering her upbringing, this may be a rare case of acquired dyslexia.
+Considering her upbringing, this may be a rare case of acquired dyslexia since the parts of her brain that would normally be used for reading, writing, and speaking were instead focused towards combat by her father.

 - Surprisingly averted in the Glee fanfiction series The Symphony Verse, where Kurt and Blaine bond over their shared irritation with fellow student D.Marshall in an online literature class they are both taking, who comes to conclusions and make statements that make them wonder whether she even reads the books they discuss in the class.
 Much later, Blaine finds out that his new friend DiDi is, in fact, D.Marshall, and that she has reading comprehension issues due to mild dyslexia.
 No scrambled letters in sight, just a slight difficulty understanding and analyzing written information.
 Naturally, Kurt and Blaine are torn between laughing in astonishment that they've actually managed to get to know D.Marshall, and feeling bad because they used to make fun of her (even if she never knew that they did).